We welcome applications from students who wish to study A levels, either as boarders or day boys.

 For entry into our Sixth Form, we expect students to have at least five A*-B or 9-6 grades at GCSE, and preferably high grades for the subjects they will study at A level.
 15% of our Sixth Form students are new to Monmouth and for all our students, the new structure creates a dynamic and distinctive learning environment.

 Candidates will be asked to nominate three subjects from the following list:

-Candidates will be interviewed by the Headmaster, Head of Sixth Form and Heads of Department of chosen subjects.
+Candidates will be interviewed by the Headmaster, Director of Sixth Form and Heads of Department of chosen subjects.
 The Sixth Form Scholarship Examination is held at Monmouth School for Boys.
 Overnight accommodation will be provided and details of the administrative arrangements will be sent to parents.